 Because processor-specific assembly language is used, this library does not work on Netduino, ChipKIT or other advanced “Arduino-like” boards.
 Others may have written code and libraries for such boards, but we’re not able to provide technical support for any bugs or trouble you might encounter there; it’s some real frontier engineering.
 Some of these alternative libraries are covered in the “Advanced Coding” section.

 Recent versions of the Arduino IDE (1.6.2 and later) make library installation super easy via the Library Manager interface.
 From the Sketch menu, > Include Library > Manage Libraries...
 In the text input box type in "NeoPixel".
-Look for "Adafruit NeoPixel by Adafruit" and select the latest version by clicking on the dropbox menu next to the Install button.
+Look for "Adafruit NeoPixel by Adafruit" and select the latest version by clicking on the popup menu next to the Install button.
 Then click on the Install button.
 After it's installed, you can click the "close" button.

 If you’re using an older version of the IDE, or just want to set things up manually, “classic” installation of the library is as follows: you can visit the Adafruit_NeoPixel library page at Github and download from there, or just click this button: